alexisv/blog/docs/_posts/2025-06-07-deploy-a-ldap-server-workload.markdown

 date:   2025-06-07 13:21:00 -0400
 categories: deephackmode.io update
 ---
 I will need a LDAP server as part of the authentication system of my TMC-SM deployment.
-This LDAP server will is a separate application workload and can be used by other components as well such as Ops Manager, TKGI, etc.  I will be deploying the LDAP server as a kubernetes workload in a TKGI cluster.
+This LDAP server is a separate application workload and can be used by other components as well such as Ops Manager, TKGI, etc.  I will be deploying the LDAP server as a kubernetes workload in a TKGI cluster.

 ### Prepare the TKGI cluster

 The only thing I needed to do to prepare the TKGI cluster, is to create a default StorageClass.
-That's because I need to store the LDAP data in a persistent volume, so that the data will not be wiped out in case of pod restarts.
+That's because there was no default at all, and I need to store the LDAP data in a persistent volume, so that the data will not be wiped out in case of pod restarts.

-In my jumpbox "numbat", I created a YAML file for the StorageClass definition:
+In the Ops Manager VM, which I use as my jumpbox for my TKGI cluster, I created a YAML file for the StorageClass definition:

 {% include codeblock.html code="cat > sc.yaml <<EOF
 apiVersion: storage.k8s.io/v1